-A parcel of tide and submerged land situate in the bed of the Sacramento River lying adjacent to Swamp and Overflow Survey 296 patented October 19, 1875, Sacramento County, State of California, more particularly described as follows:
+A parcel of tide and submerged land situate in the bed of the Sacramento River, lying adjacent to Lot 9 of fractional Section 35, Township 5 North, Range 4 East, M.D.B.&M., as shown on Official Government Township Plat approved June 18, 1859, County of Sacramento, State of California and more particularly described as follows:

-All those lands underlying an existing uncovered floating boat dock, three pilings and gangway lying adjacent to that parcel as described in Exhibit A of that Grant Deed recorded September 21, 2016, in Book 20160921, Page1576 in Official Records of said County.
+All those lands underlying an existing floating boat dock, gangway and two pilings lying adjacent to that parcel described in Grant Deed, recorded February 5, 2014 in Book 20140205 at Page 1485 in Official Records of said County.

-TOGETHER WITH any applicable impact area(s).
+TOGETHER WITH any applicable Impact Area(s).

-EXCEPTING THEREFROM any portion(s) lying landward of the Ordinary High Water Mark of the left bank of the Sacramento River.
+EXCEPTING THEREFROM any portion lying landward of the ordinary high water mark of the right bank of said river.